hotteshen/avr-epaper/README.md

-# ShineWorld 2.13in ePaper Driver for AVR MCU
+# PCBCrew ™ ShineWorld ™ 2.13in ePaper Driver for AVR MCU

 ![ePaper with TagRyte Boards](doc/tagryte-hardware.png)